Sector: Construction

 WPH bought large London houses in good residential neighbourhoods that were now too big for one family and converted them into bed-sits and small flats.
 Gertrude undertook her first project from them in 1923, converting 62 Ladbroke Grove into eight flats.
 The following year she was officially appointed as the organisation’s architect.
 Gertrude was clearly kept very busy.
 Between 1925 and 1935, the number of houses managed by the WPH increased from 15 to 55 and the number of flats grew from 109 to 522.
 One project was the conversion of 65 Harrington Gardens and it was here that Gertrude rented rooms and lived until her retirement.

 Etheldred introduced Gertrude to the Women’s Provisional Club (WPC) and she became of its longest-serving members, still attending its events fifty years later.
-Helen Archdale, the first Chair of the Committee of Management and another WPC member, was a close friend of Lady Rhondda.
-In 1925, Lady Rhondda and Helen Archdale moved into ‘Stonepitts’ in Kemsing, Kent for which Gertrude designed an elaborate drainage scheme and made certain internal alterations while another Gertrude, Gertrude Jekyll laid out the garden.
+Helen Archdale, the first Chair of the Committee of Management and another WPC member, was a close friend of Lady Rhondda and in 1925 they moved into ‘Stonepitts’ in Kemsing, Kent.
+Gertrude designed an elaborate drainage scheme for the house and made certain internal alterations while another Gertrude, Gertrude Jekyll laid out the garden.

 The 1930s